Parabolic Hecke eigensheaves: Moduli Spaces

 \subsection{Birational models and chambers}

 The stability condition for a bundle $(V,\bF,(0,q))$ depends on the parity of the degree of $V$ as well as the parameter $q$.
 This dependence is piecewise constant.
 In this section we analyze this stability condition.
+For each parity, we find 4 chambers in $q$-space and describe the stability condition in each.
+Since the two parities are related by the isomorphism of moduli spaces $N_{0}(0,q) \cong N_{1}(0,1-q)$ explained in the previous section, we are free to choose the most convenient parity for any given calculation.
+Most of the analysis is done for the even parity but for one of the chambers we switch to odd parity where the description of the geometry of the moduli space is more straightforward.

-For each parity, we find 4 chambers in $q$-space and tabulate the stability condition in each.
-For degree 0, it turns out that there are only two options for the underlying vector bundle $V$: it can be $\mathcal{O}_{C}(-k)\oplus \mathcal{O}_{C}(k)$ for $k=0$ or $k=1$.
-We examine these separately in the two subsections below.
+For degree $0$, it turns out that there are only three options for the underlying vector bundle $V$: it can be $\mathcal{O}_{C}(-k)\oplus \mathcal{O}_{C}(k)$ for $k=0, 1, 2$.
+We examine these separately in the three subsections below.
 The results are then combined in the next section \ref{sec:git} (in Table~\ref{table:deg.0.stable}) and applied to identify the GIT moduli spaces in the four chambers.